pwin/owlready2/README.rst

 * Add support for undoable destroy_entity()
 * Small database optimizations
+* No longer treat properties associated with exactly-1 or max-1 restriction as functional properties, returning single values instead of a list (you can restore the previous behaviour as follows: import owlready2.prop; owlready2.prop.RESTRICTIONS_AS_FUNCTIONAL_PROPERTIES = True)
 * Bugfixes:
   - Fix performance bug on UMLS mapping in PyMedTermino